Fennel and Granny Smith Salad with Blue Cheese

 2 ounces blue cheese, crumbled

 Toss together greens, fennel, onion and apples.
 Drizzle dressing over top and toss well.
-Divide mixture among four plates.
+Divide mixture among 4 plates.
 Scatter pine nuts and blue cheese over top.

 Serves 4